-- (1) After the dissertation has been accepted, a scientific colloquium takes place in front of the examination board. - (2) 1The colloquium is an advanced talk in the natural sciences, which should demonstrate that the candidate is proficient in their field of activity and further fields that are relevant to it, and should also demonstrate the modern progression of the candidate's subject knowledge.
-2Should the topic of the dissertation relate to an area of subject-specific didactics, then the oral examination should extend to the subject-specific knowledge that is pertinent; the contents of further subject-specific didactic fields may not be made an object of the colloquium. - (3) The dean, in agreement with the chair of the examination board, decides the appointed date and time of the colloquium and makes it public throughout the university. - 1The colloquium is open to members of the university and generally lasts for 75 minutes.
+- (1) After the dissertation has been accepted, a scientific colloquium takes place in front of the examination committee. - (2) The colloquium is an advanced talk in the natural sciences, which should demonstrate that the candidate is proficient in their field of activity and further fields that are relevant to it, and should also demonstrate the modern progression of the candidate's subject knowledge.
+Should the topic of the dissertation relate to an area of subject-specific didactics, then the oral examination should extend to the subject-specific knowledge that is pertinent; the contents of further subject-specific didactic fields may not be made an object of the colloquium.

-2Any subdividing of the colloquium into separate sections (for example presentation, discussion) can be regulated independently by the faculties in Part III of these regulations.

-3The leadership of the colloquium is incumbent on the chair of the examination board.

-4At the candidate's request, further persons, in particular relatives and friends are to be allowed to attend the colloquium. - (5) 1A record is to be kept of the colloquium, containing a grade for this part of the examination.
-2The record is to be maintained by a member of the examination board.
-3It is to contain the name of the candidate and the members of the examination board, a note on their attendance, the place and time, and the topic of the colloquium.
+- (3) The dean, in agreement with the chair of the examination committee, decides the appointed date and time of the colloquium and makes it public throughout the university. - The colloquium is open to members of the university and generally lasts for 75 minutes.
+Any subdividing of the colloquium into separate sections (for example presentation, discussion) can be regulated independently by the faculties in Part III of these regulations.
+The leadership of the colloquium is incumbent on the chair of the examination committee.
+At the candidate's request, further persons, in particular relatives and friends are to be allowed to attend the colloquium. - (5) A record is to be kept of the colloquium, containing a grade for this part of the examination.
+The record is to be maintained by a member of the examination committee.
+It is to contain the name of the candidate and the members of the examination committee, a note on their attendance, the place and time, and the topic of the colloquium.
 It is also to document how the colloquium progresses in an understandable manner.
-4The record is to be signed by the members of the examination board.

-- (6) 1The colloquium is graded immediately after it finishes following a confidential discussion among the examination board members.
+The record is to be signed by the members of the examination committee. - (6) The colloquium is graded immediately after it finishes following a confidential discussion among the examination committee members.
 The grade is in accordance with the grading scale given in § 9 Para.
-2. 2The colloquium is "not passed", should at least two examiners award the grade "insufficienter".
-3Otherwise, the colloquium is passed when the candidate has achieved at least the grade "rite". - (7) 1If the colloquium is not passed, then it is to be retaken.
+2. The colloquium is "not passed", should at least two examiners award the grade "insufficienter".
+Otherwise, the colloquium is passed when the candidate has achieved at least the grade "rite". - (7) If the colloquium is not passed, then it is to be retaken.
 This is to take place no earlier than three months after the first attempt and no later than six months after.
-2Should the candidate not request to retake the colloquium or should the retake not be passed, then the whole doctoral process is conclusively failed.
-3A second retake of a colloquium that has not been passed is only allowed in special cases with the approval of the doctoral committee and within a time limit of six months starting from the date of notification that the second colloquium has not been passed. - (8) 1The colloquium is not passed should the candidate fail to appear at the appointed date and time of the colloquium for reasons for which he or she is responsible or should he or she withdraw from the examination after it has started for reasons for which he or she is responsible.
-2The reasons invoked for withdrawal or non-attendance must be detailed in writing and sent with substantiating evidence to the chair of the examination board without delay.
-3Should the candidate be ill, the chair of the examination board may require the medical certificate to be presented.
-4If the chair of the examination board accepts the reasons, then a new date and time will be appointed.
+Should the candidate not request to retake the colloquium or should the retake not be passed, then the whole doctoral process is conclusively failed.
+A second retake of a colloquium that has not been passed is only allowed in special cases with the approval of the doctoral committee and within a time limit of six months starting from the date of notification that the second colloquium has not been passed. - (8) The colloquium is not passed should the candidate fail to appear at the appointed date and time of the colloquium for reasons for which he or she is responsible or should he or she withdraw from the examination after it has started for reasons for which he or she is responsible.
+The reasons invoked for withdrawal or non-attendance must be detailed in writing and sent with substantiating evidence to the chair of the examination committee without delay.
+Should the candidate be ill, the chair of the examination committee may require the medical certificate to be presented.
+If the chair of the examination committee accepts the reasons, then a new date and time will be appointed.